SevenDeadlySin/Android-State-Management-Study/README.md

 # Android-State-Management-Study
-Learn to keep the state of activity if there is a rotation.
+Learn to keep the state of activity if there is a rotation or something that can change our current state.